Flavorful, Clean Eating Lasagna with a zesty meat sauce, creamy ricotta and melty mozzarella. Freezer Friendly and so delicious!

-Lasagna doesn’t fall under the category of “classic health food,” but with a few simple swaps I was able to take our favorite lasagna recipe and make it fit into our clean eating lifestyle.
+Lasagna doesn’t fall under the category of “classic health food,” but with a few simple swaps and some careful grocery shopping, you can eliminate all things funky while still using some store-bought shortcuts!
 Keep in mind, clean eating doesn’t mean low calorie.
-It means free of ingredients that aren’t real food.

 Time Saving Tips and Tricks

 Prep: The meat sauce and ricotta mixture can be made up to 3 days ahead of time if stored in the refrigerator.

 Make Ahead: Assemble lasagna and cover it with plastic wrap.
 Do not bake.
 It will keep in the fridge for up to 3 days.
 When you are ready to serve, remove it from the fridge and allow it to come to room temperature.
 You can then bake it according to recipe directions.

 Freezer: Assemble lasagna.
 Place a piece of plastic wrap directly on top of the lasagna.
 Cover lasagna pan tightly with clear wrap.
 Store in the freezer for up to 1-2 months.Print

 - 4 garlic cloves, minced

 1 lb. ground Italian chicken sausage (you can sub beef or turkey sausage)

 - 1 lb. ground beef